jsrdcht/SSL-Backdoor/README.md

 bash scripts/train_ssl.sh
 ```
 > Note: Most hyperparameters are hardcoded based on SSLBKD.
 Modify the script if you need to change any parameters.
+For CTRL, you must specify the `--no_gaussian` flag to disable the Gaussian noise and use ResNet-CIFAR.

 ### Evaluating a model using linear probing
 To evaluate a model using the linear probing method with a specific attack algorithm, run the following command: